 You’ve done your research on your destination country, sealed a job (or at least have a solid lead) and now you’re ready to make the move!
 The next step is one of the more tedious steps: packing.
 As a whole, the packing process can be stressful to say the least.
 While some of the items that you will need in your host country will be available there, others may be difficult to find, or much more expensive to purchase abroad.

 International Packing Checklist for Expatriates Moving Abroad

-In order to minimize the stress related to your international relocation, our team has spent countless hours compiling a list of the 56 most essential items that you will need for your relocation.
+In order to minimize the stress related to your international relocation, our team has spent countless hours compiling a list of the 56 most essential items that you will need for your relocation or moving overseas.
 Here is the ultimate list of everything that you need to pack for an international relocation.

 For the sake of convenience, we’ve broken this list into 6 subsections: